Cocoom/Cocoom.github.io/docs/getting-started/structure.md

-## Hubs of platform
+## Hubs of knowledge bases

 In some cases, you may need to create more complex structures, to compartmentalize knowledge or to manage your users differently.

-A hub allows you to link several platform together.
+A hub allows you to link several bases together.

-**A hub consists of a mother platform and one or more daughter platform.**
+**A hub consists of a mother knowledge base and one or more daughter knowledge bases.**

-A mother platform can have as many daughters as necessary but a daughter platform can only have one mother.
+A mother knowledge base can have as many daughters as necessary but a daughter knowledge base can only have one mother.

 ![](https://paper-attachments.dropbox.com/s_F856C17E19B32D7F12575C213249F66BF49FE79B2A865CE0CB2FB24EAE85A111_1589092033291_hub-structure.jpg)